juca-182/hi-tech-test/README.md

 ## Deliverables

 - A fully functional Angular application.
-- CSS files defining the styles for the application.
+- CSS/SCSS files defining the styles for the application.
 - Readme with the steps to run the application locally.
 - (Optional) A Dockerfile to run the application in a container